Classic New Zealand Mountaineering

 Accommodation

-Darrans Mountaineering trips are based from the NZ Alpine Club’s Homer Hut.
+Darrans Mountaineering trips are based from the New Zealand Alpine Club’s Homer Hut.
 This is a roadside hut in the Upper Hollyford Valley.
 There are no high mountain huts in the area so for longer routes, groups will bivi out or in one of the area’s famous rock bivis.

 Availability